Digital technology is shaping history. But there is also the sense that it is running away with us.

 UNCTAD eWeek is organized in collaboration with partners of the eTrade for all initiative to maximize synergies and benefit from their leading-edge expertise.

 Since its first edition in 2015, UNCTAD eWeek has become the leading global forum for decision-makers, experts, influential players and key stakeholders from all backgrounds, including the private sector and civil society to explore ways towards an inclusive and sustainable digital future.

 It offers a unique platform to discuss the development implications of e-commerce and the digital economy, to hear from regional and international partners about good practices that have been successfully implemented in various policy areas and to connect with potential partners.

 UNCTAD eWeek, organized globally or regionally is a place to debate, share, learn and connect.

 UNCTAD eWeek seeks to connect the dots by combining high-level policy discussions with learning and experience-sharing sessions.
 It follows a multi-stakeholder format as to foster synergies and cultivate inclusivity.

 UNCTAD eWeek is open to all through an online registration system.

 From a developing world perspective, it is vital that we get to debate the issues outside our different countries, recognize both the similar and dissimilar issues and get our government aware of the challenges and opportunities.

-The various sessions that were conducted through the week are actually eye openers to some real processes and systems that do exist out there and can help small countries to push forward their international trading initiative.
+The various sessions that were conducted throughout the week are actually eye-openers to some real processes and systems that do exist out there and can help small countries to push forward their international trading initiative.